|

 Cape and you know you are in an area of very low

-rainfall when you start seeing 'Quiver Trees' (Kokerboom
+rainfall when you start seeing 'Quiver Trees'

-- aloe dicotema), so named because the bushmen used
+(Kokerboom - aloe dicotema), so named because

 is home to the Nama people, who are direct descendants